 San Pedro is busy enough to offer a number of job opportunities but is more relaxed than the center of San Jose.
 It's therefore a great place to live if you enjoy the laid-back vibe.
 Plus it's still relatively close to the capital's business centers, schools, and public transport.

-This quaint city is found at the foothills of the now extinct Barva Volcano.
-It is a great place to go hiking.
-The city also features beautiful colonial architecture that you can marvel at as you stroll around its streets.
+Heredia is a quaint city that can be found near the capital at the foothills of the now-extinct Barva Volcano.
+It is a great place to go hiking and features several historical sites that history enthusiasts will love exploring.
+It also features beautiful colonial architecture that you can marvel at as you stroll around its streets.

 One of Costa Rica’s premier universities, the Universidad Nacional, is located in Heredia.
 It is considered the top school to go to in Central America for veterinary practice.